DEFRA/ffc-demo-user-service/README.md

 # FFC Demo User Service

+N.B.
+This repo has now been archived as its functionality now exists in other services

 Digital service mock to claim public money in the event property subsides into mine shaft.
 The user service receives user data and if it doesn’t already exist saves it in a Postgresql database table.

 ## Prerequisites